Great Empires of North America, Part 6: Masters of the Plains

-So far, Haudenosaunee contact with Europeans had been mostly indirect.
+Until now, Haudenosaunee contact with Europeans had been mostly indirect, through trade goods.

-But their heartland remained free of European settlement.
+But the Haudenosaunee heartland remained gloriously free of European encroachment.

 That all changed in 1613, when a party of Dutch traders sailed right into the heart of Haudenosaunee country, set up a trading post, and cheerfully began trading with all customers — regardless of their tribal affiliation.

-The Dutch did their best to organize a treaty between the two nations – but leaders on both sides fiercely contested their rights to certain riverside areas, and the negotiations erupted into open war.
+Although Dutch traders did their best to organize a treaty between the two nations, leaders on both sides fiercely contested their rights to certain riverside areas.
+Soon the negotiations erupted into open war.

-This Mohawk-Mahican war became the first of many armed conflicts sparked by the presence of European colonists.
+This Mohawk-Mahican war became the first of many armed conflicts sparked by the interference of European colonialists.